Where to buy a new car

 - You’ll have to negotiate to get the best deal.

-- You may not get the best part-exchange deal – you’ll get more selling your car privately.
+- You might not get the best part-exchange deal – you’ll get more selling your car privately.

 - If you buy a pre-registered car, you are unlikely to get “new car replacement” cover from your car insurer in case your car is written off in the first year you own it.